Skip to content

 Overview

-The tidefile is the HDF5-formatted binary file used to pass flow and geometry date from HYDRO to QUAL and PTM.
+The tidefile is the HDF5-formatted binary file used to pass flow and geometry data from HYDRO to QUAL and PTM.
 The tidefile is specified as output by HYDRO in the IO_FILE table.
 It is specified as input to QUAL and PTM in the TIDEFILE section.
 Input tidefiles can be specified only in text.

 Tidefiles can be stacked if desired, but this is an old feature that is now deprecated.
 Stacking means that the flow simulation can be divided temporally among several HYDRO runs and then the resulting tidefiles used sequentially in QUAL or PTM.